tnm/shipping-forecast/README.md

 => #<OpenStruct warning=#<OpenStruct title="Gale Warning", issued="Gale warning issued 2 January 15:47 UTC", summary="Southeasterly gale force 8, increasing severe gale force 9 later">, location="Viking", wind="Southerly or southeasterly 7 to severe gale 9.", seas="Rough or very rough, occasionally high later.", weather="Rain or squally showers.", visibility="Good, occasionally poor.">
 ```

-This gives you an OpenStruct object with the following attributes:
+This gives you an OpenStruct object with these attributes:

 * **warning** — If there is a warning in effect, returns an OpenStruct
 object with attributes: